WayneDW/WayneDW.github.io/_posts/2023-05-20-Girsanov-KL-Likelihood.md

-We can observe a close connection between Eq.\eqref{MLE} and a discrete variant of Eq.\eqref{girsanov}.
+We can observe a close connection between Eq.\eqref{MLE} and a discrete variant of Eq.\eqref{girsanov}

+Remark: While the Girsanov theorem is commonly employed, it is prone to mistakes that can be easily made.
+Have I made any such errors?

 ### Applications